hwameistor/local-disk-manager/README.md

 `local-disk-manager` (LDM) is to simplify the management of disks on nodes.
 It can abstract the disk on the node into a resource and can be monitored and managed.
 It's a daemon that will be deployed on each node, then detect the disk on the node, abstract it into local disk (LD) resources and save it to kubernetes.

-At present, the 'LDM' project is still in the alpha stage.
+At present, the `LDM` project is still in the alpha stage.

 ## Concepts